LeToNode/Play2.0-CN-doc/scalaGuide/ScalaTemplates.md

 </ul>
 ```

-## If-Blocks
+## If-blocks

-Nothing special here.
-Simply use the standard `if` instruction from Scala:
+If-blocks are nothing special.
+Simply use Scala’s standard `if` statement:

 ```html
 @if(items.isEmpty) {